-Comfort and Adam are the six-time Harvey Award nominated husband-and-wife duo responsible for The Uniques, Uniques Tales, and Rainbow in the Dark.
-In 2015 they will release The Complete Guide to Self-Publishing Comics (Random House), return to The Uniques, and begin releasing an all new webcomic called The Kitty Game.
+Comfort Love and Adam Withers are a six-time Harvey Award–nominated husband-and-wife duo responsible for The Uniques, Uniques Tales, Rainbow in the Dark, The Complete Guide to Self-Publishing Comics, and the webcomic The Kitty Game.

-Yuri Lowenthal is a prolific actor with 350 IMDb credits mostly known for his voice work in video games and animation such as The Prince of Persia, Ben 10, and Naruto among others.
+Yuri Lowenthal is a prolific actor known for his voice work in video games and animation such as The Prince of Persia, Ben 10, and Naruto.

-David Mack is the New York Times bestselling author of more than 25 novels, including the Star Trek Destiny and Cold Equations trilogies.
-His writing credits span several media, including television (episodes of Star Trek: Deep Space Nine), film, short fiction, magazines, and comic books.
-He resides in New York City.
+David Mack is the New York Times bestselling author of more than 25 novels and novellas, including the Star Trek Destiny and Cold Equations trilogies.
+His writing credits include television, film, short fiction, magazines, and comic books.

-The award winning imaginative art of Don Maitz has appeared on hundreds of publications, and as concept art for two feature animated films: Jimmy Neutron Boy Genius and Ant Bully.
-Maitz created the Captain Morgan Rum character and his A-Maitz-ing images have appeared before a worldwide audience.
+The art of Don Maitz has appeared on hundreds of publications, including concept art for two feature animated films, Jimmy Neutron Boy Genius and Ant Bully.
+Maitz also created the Captain Morgan Rum character.

-Mari Mancusi is a bestselling author of young adult fantasy and paranormal novels, including The Scorched series and The Blood Coven Vampires.
-She is also a former Emmy award winning TV producer.
-She lives in Austin, TX.
+Mari Mancusi is a bestselling author of Young Adult fantasy and paranormal novels, including The Scorched series and The Blood Coven Vampires.
+She is also an Emmy Award–winning television producer.

-Sam Marin is an animator and voice actor best known as the voice of Benson, Pops and Muscle Man on Cartoon Network's Regular Show.
-He has also voiced characters on Adventure Time, and more recently Over the Garden Wall.
+Sam Marin is an animator and voice actor best known as the voice of Benson, Pops, and Muscle Man on Cartoon Network's Regular Show.
+He has also voiced characters on Adventure Time and Over the Garden Wall.

 Gail Z. Martin

-Gail Z. Martin has three new books for 2015 in three different series.
-War of Shadows (The Ascendant Kingdoms Saga--Ice Forged, Reign of Ash), the second book in the Deadly Curiosities urban fantasy series, and Iron and Blood, a new steampunk series.
-Gail also writes The Chronicles of The Necromancer series.
+Gail Z. Martin is author of War of Shadows (The Ascendant Kingdoms Saga: Ice Forged, Reign of Ash), the Deadly Curiosities urban fantasy series, the Iron and Blood Steampunk series, and The Chronicles of The Necromancer series.

 Lee Martindale's work has appeared in anthologies edited by Marion Zimmer Bradley, Esther Friesner, Diana Paxson, Roby James, and others.
-Bard's Road, a collection of twenty-nine of her stories, came out in 2014, and she has a story in the newest Chicks in Chainmail anthology.
+Bard's Road, a collection of 29 of her stories, came out in 2014, and she has a story in the Chicks in Chainmail anthology.